 - Minor discrepancies between sums of constituent figures and totals shown reflect rounding.

 - Data refer to calendar years, except in the case of a few countries that use fiscal years.
 Please refer to Table F in the Statistical Appendix, which lists the economies with exceptional reporting periods for national accounts and government finance data for each country.

-- As used here, the terms “country” and “economy” do not always refer to a territorial entity that is a state as understood by international law and practice.
-Some territorial entities included here are not states, although their statistical data are maintained on a separate and independent basis.
+- As used here, the terms “country” and “economy” do not in all cases refer to a territorial entity that is a state as understood by international law and practice.
+The term also covers some territorial entities that are not states but for which statistical data are maintained on a separate and independent basis.

 Further Information and Data

-The data appearing in the World Economic Outlook are compiled by the IMF staff at the time of the WEO exercises.
+The data appearing in the WEO are compiled by the IMF staff at the time of the WEO exercises.
 The historical data and projections are based on the information gathered by the IMF country desk officers in the context of their missions to IMF member countries and through their ongoing analysis of the evolving situation in each country.
 Historical data are updated on a continual basis as more information becomes available, and structural breaks in data are often adjusted to produce smooth series with the use of splicing and other techniques.
 IMF staff estimates continue to serve as proxies for historical series when complete information is unavailable.
 As a result, WEO data can differ from those in other sources with official data, including the IMF’s International Financial Statistics.